ironhack-labs/lab-javascript-greatest-movies/README.md

 In the next a couple of iterations, you will be using your JS knowledge to manipulate with this data.

+## Tests!

+Ohh yes!
+We have our beloved tests, and you already know how this works.
+Open the `SpecRunner.html` file on your browser and start coding to pass the test.
+Remember to focus on one test at a time and read carefully the instructions to understand what you have to do.

 ## Instructions

 You will be digging deeper into some "facts" that this set of data has in it.
 We see all this raw data, but that doesn't tell us a lot.
 For example, if we want to see which is the most popular movie, what is the average duration of the movie, list of movies by some director, etc. we wouldn't find the answers just by observing this array.